huggingface/datasets/datasets/vctk/README.md

 }
 ```

-Each audio file is a single-channel 16-bit PCM WAV with a sample rate of 48000 Hz.
+Each audio file is a single-channel FLAC with a sample rate of 48000 Hz.

 ### Data Fields